fixstars/ion-kit/include/ion-bb-image-io/README.en.md

 ## Data Loader / Grayscale

-Reads an image file (bmp, png, jpg) specified by the given parameter `url`, converts it to Grayscale data, and outputs it.
+Reads an image file (bmp, png, jpg, etc.) specified by the given parameter `url`, converts it to Grayscale data, and outputs it.

 ### Input